All Episodes

 They're going to oppose all of that by standing in the way of this.

-Now let's take this statement made by Obama.
+Now, let's take this statement made by Obama.

 No way offshore drilling will lower prices right now.

-Wow, praise the sky.
+Wow, praise this guy.

 What brilliance.

-Delivered with the authority of a great leader.
+The Messiah has spoken, delivered with the authority of a great leader.

 There's no way offshore drilling will lower prices right now.

-A tingle goes up the leg of the drive by media.
+A tingle goes up the leg of the drive-by media.

-But wait a second, wait a second.
+But wait a second.

 You know what, folks?